goliatl/hy-r-intro/2_AnalysisWorkflow/1_Workflow.md

 - Build a mental model of the order these steps proceed in.

-- Recognize some of the questions and challenges related to different steps .
+- Recognize some of the questions and challenges related to different steps.

 #### 1. A typical workflow